gtxaspec/shadowroot/README.md

 * Run ./remove_chroot.sh with super-user privileges to remove the chroot and associated files.

 ## PC bugs
 * If you have pointer or keyboard issues, you may disable libinput.
-Comment out the "input" group in /var/shadowroot/etc/group and the Shadow Client will disable libinpu support.
+Comment out the "input" group in /var/shadowroot/etc/group and the Shadow Client will disable libinput support.

 # Chromebook Installation